webiny/Hrc/README.md

 ### 1. Define a set of cache rules

-Cache rules define what and how something can be cached.
+Cache rules define how and if something can be cached.
 For example, a simple cache rule looks something like this:

 ```php